Aliases for BRSK2 Gene

 BRSK2 (BR Serine/Threonine Kinase 2) is a Protein Coding gene.
 Diseases associated with BRSK2 include Limbic Encephalitis and Pleural Tuberculosis.
-Among its related pathways are Glucose / Energy Metabolism and DNA Damage.
+Among its related pathways are DNA Damage and Glucose / Energy Metabolism.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is BRSK1.

 UniProtKB/Swiss-Prot for BRSK2 Gene

 Serine/threonine-protein kinase that plays a key role in polarization of neurons and axonogenesis, cell cycle progress and insulin secretion.
 Phosphorylates CDK16, CDC25C, MAPT/TAU, PAK1 and WEE1.
 Following phosphorylation and activation by STK11/LKB1, acts as a key regulator of polarization of cortical neurons, probably by mediating phosphorylation of microtubule-associated proteins such as MAPT/TAU at Thr-529 and Ser-579.
 Also regulates neuron polarization by mediating phosphorylation of WEE1 at Ser-642 in postmitotic neurons, leading to down-regulate WEE1 activity in polarized neurons.
 Plays a role in the regulation of the mitotic cell cycle progress and the onset of mitosis.
 Plays a role in the regulation of insulin secretion in response to elevated glucose levels, probably via phosphorylation of CDK16 and PAK1.
 While BRSK2 phosphorylated at Thr-174 can inhibit insulin secretion (PubMed:22798068), BRSK2 phosphorylated at Thr-260 can promote insulin secretion (PubMed:22669945).
 Regulates reorganization of the actin cytoskeleton.
-May play a role in the apoptotic response triggered by endoplasmatic reticulum (ER) stress.
+May play a role in the apoptotic response triggered by endoplasmic reticulum (ER) stress.